daniel-macrae/HandwritingRecognition-2023/task1_2/README.md

 3. Run the testing script

+    ```python dssRecognition.py -i /path/to/images/folder```

+	or

     ```python dssRecognition.py --help```
-   This will show instructions on how to use the script.
+    will show instructions on how to use the script.
 You can set the input via the `-i` flag (defaults to `test_images/`, but can be individual file path as well).
 Results are written to a `results/` folder in the same directory the script is located at.

-    Additionally, for additional viewing of our code's proceses, a `'debug/'` folder offers visualisatons of the results of the various steps of the segmentation and classification process, which can be enabled by passing the flag `--debug`.
+    Additionally, for extra viewing of our code's proceses, a `'debug/'` folder offers visualisatons of the results of the various steps of the segmentation and classification process, which can be enabled by passing the flag `--debug`.

 If you don't have yet Anaconda installed in your system you can do so by following these steps:
 1. Download Anaconda installer